The summer session is a great time for students to catch up, get ahead, or take something new.

 Summer session gives students a chance to focus on one or two courses at a time, do an internship, or perhaps conduct an individual research project mentored by a faculty member.

 Here are a few additional reasons why the summer session is a valuable option for students:

 - Did you know that a student can retake a course in which the original grade earned was C- grade or lower and the grade in the repeated class REPLACES the original grade?
 That’s one great way for students to improve the grade point average and get back on track!

 - Did you know many courses that will meet general education requirements, major requirements, and minor requirements are being offered this summer?
 That’s a great way for a student to lighten the course loads they will need to take next fall and spring and, who knows, maybe even graduate ahead of schedule!

 - Did you know that summer is a chance for a student to take a course they have wanted to try and couldn’t fit into their schedule before?
-Taking a broader range of classes expands the students resumé and could give a boost to being competitive in the job market.
+Taking a broader range of classes expands a student’s resume and could give a boost to being competitive in the job market.

-The 2019 version of the Summer Session Guide to Registration is also available now.
+The 2020 Summer Guide to Registration is also available now.
 This short booklet provides an overview of the summer session, contains the calendar of dates, outlines major summer session policies, and provides information about tuition and other expenses.